Robert McNamara as Secretary of Defense: First 1963 fact-finding mission

 Major General Lansdale had been Diệm's original American mentor.
-He was ordered in late September or early October 1963 to McNamara's office.
+According to Daniel Ellsberg, he was ordered in late September or early October 1963 to McNamara's office.
 The two went to McNamara's limo and drove to the White House and met with President Kennedy.
 Kennedy wanted to send him to Vietnam due to his ability to reason with Diệm, but he wanted to know if Lansdale would support removing Diệm from office if it became necessary.
 Lansdale said no, that Diệm was his friend (Lansdale also believed that replacing Diệm would lead to disaster).
 Kennedy seemed to understand and didn't show any disappointment, but in the limo McNamara was furious: “You don’t talk to the president of the United States that way.
 When he asks you to do something, you don’t tell him you won’t do it.”
+(Note: Max Boot wrote that Ellsberg, a known tall tale teller, is the only source of this story concerning McNamara and Gen. Lansdale, and the White House visitor log has no record of this meeting, though it is consistent with the other events of this time.)
 Lansdale was ordered to retire from the Air Force by the end of October.
-During Lansdale's retirement reception McNamara walked through the room and never looked at Lansdale.
+During Lansdale's 31 October retirement reception McNamara walked through the room and never looked at Lansdale.

 With the CIA and the ambassador Henry Cabot Lodge Jr. urging support for a coup while the Pentagon was opposed, Kennedy vacillated but ultimately gave the power of decision to Lodge.
 Lodge, who detested Diệm, gave his approval to the generals plotting against him.
 McNamara continued to oppose the coup; as late as a 25 October meeting with Kennedy he spoke against Lodge's use of Lucien Conein to liaise with the ARVN generals.
-Conein was a Franco-American military and CIA officer with extensive experience in Vietnam, but McNamara dismissed them with “We’re dealing through a press-minded ambassador and an unstable Frenchman - five times divorced…This is what we have to stop.”
+Conein was a Franco-American military and CIA officer with extensive experience in Vietnam, but McNamara dismissed them with “We’re dealing through a press-minded ambassador and an unstable Frenchman – five times divorced…This is what we have to stop.”
+(Note: McNamara misrepresented Lucien Conein’s unwavering allegiance to the U.S. and his marital history: he had been divorced four times, not five, his last marriage would last 40 years.)